wenext-limited/pr-agent/docs/docs/core-abilities/auto_approval.md

+# Auto-approval 💎

-> `💎 feature.
-Platforms supported: GitHub, GitLab, Bitbucket`
+`Supported Git Platforms: GitHub, GitLab, Bitbucket`

 Under specific conditions, Qodo Merge can auto-approve a PR when a manual comment is invoked, or when the PR meets certain criteria.